 PEEL and slice into mixture of other ingredients, tossing occasionally as you add the slices.
 If too dry, add lemon and water (half and half), one tablespoon at a time.

 CHILL before serving.

 Variations: Decorate with fresh or chopped parsley or make it vegan by subbing in your favorite vegan mayo.
-If you’d like Grandma’s BEST Macaroni Salad, just sub in your favorite elbow macaroni for the potatoes.
+If you’d like to try out Grandma’s BEST Macaroni Salad, just sub in your favorite elbow macaroni for the potatoes.
 So, so good!!!